geniusruler/StealthDetect_v1.0/README.md

 # StealthDetect

 StealthDetect is a stalkerware detection app for mobile devices that uses network traffic analysis to detect indicators of compromise (IOCs).
-The app creates a local VPN to intercept DNS queries, comparing them against a bundled threat intelligence database to identify stalkerware, spyware, and other surveillance tools.
+The app creates a local VPN to intercept DNS queries, comparing them against a bundled threat intelligence database to identify stalkerware

 ## Features